Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 # 6. Project barriers and solutions

-* Nav-bar solution borrowed from Boostrap showed several issues that were solved during the development of this application.
-The brand name was not displaying correctly on small screens, this was solved using media query only screen for max-width: 600px.
+* **Navbar** solution borrowed from Boostrap showed several issues that were solved during the development of this application.
+The brand name was not displaying correctly on small screens, this was solved by using media query only screen for max-width: 600px.
 The navigation links to the individual sections showed a tendency to the left side, which was solved by adding the justify-content-end class.
 The problem also occurred when applying the background color and the font color to the finished navigation, this was solved with value !important which might seem to be overused for this main part of a project to achieve the desired effect.
-* The hero image for the Home section has been changed several times during the design process.
-The first and main reason for this was that, from an aesthetic point of view, the photo is too colorful and distracting [example of previous version](/assets/docs/toppicture.jpg).
+* The **home image** for the Home section has been changed several times during the design process.
+The first and main reason for this was that, from an aesthetic point of view, the photo is too colorful and distracting - [example of previous version](/assets/docs/toppicture.jpg).
 The first idea to introduce this photo was that it would refer to the main topic of designing a store for programmers and coffee lovers, but finally, after listening to users' opinions, the photo of the main page was changed to a warm and calm background referring to a standard coffee shop.
-* In the initial phase of the project, the solution for introducing the gallery was to use Slideshow / Carousel, but due to the lack of ability to use JavaScript, a simple solution was used using the container class to build the visual effect of displaying photos.
+* **Gallery** solution in the initial phase of the project was to use Slideshow/Carousel, but due to the lack of ability to use JavaScript, a simple solution was used.
+Container class was introduced to build the visual effect of displaying photos.
 However, the gallery was not displaying correctly on every device, this was solved by adjusting the size of the photos and adding a media query to the appropriate screen sizes.

 # 7. Version Control